 - Medicaid SSI HMO Expansion Frequently Asked Questions (P-02045) (PDF)

-- Attend a public meeting in your region.
-Information for meetings for each region will be listed below when details become available.
+- Attend a meeting in your region.
+Information for meetings for each region will be added when details become available.
 You can also view materials and videos for past meetings.

 - Call the HMO enrollment specialist at 1-800-291-2002.